 In mid-2010, the Board decided to re-integrate Mass Financial Corp (the former MFC Bancorp) into the company, and that merger was approved by both sets of shareholders and finalized prior to the end of 2010.
-The new corporation, a global supply chain management company, has interests in iron ore mining in India, metals refining in Europe, and global energy operations in oil and gas related businesses, and handles supply chain management and logistics for clients all over the world.
+The new corporation, a global supply chain management company, has interests in metals refining in Europe, and global energy operations in oil and gas related businesses, and handles supply chain management and logistics for clients all over the world.

 In August 2011, the Company announced its intention to rename itself MFC Industrial Ltd, and to change its NYSE ticker to MIL.
 The concurrent intention is to spin out to the shareholders several assets not directly relevant to the global commodity supply chain operations, or to sell those assets and pay out a special distribution to the shareholders.

 MFC has a strong history of returning equity to shareholders.
 An original shareholder of MFC Bancorp in 1996 has seen his investment grow substantially through cash distributions and dividends.

 Measured over a 10-year period, $1000 invested in 2000 would have grown to over $6300 by the end of 2010.